 Explore the waking forest and observe its early morning sights and sounds.
 Keep on the lookout for monkeys.
 Choose a walk in the forest or a launch excursion to experience more of the rainforest.
 Enjoy the night sky from the cruising vessel and marvel at the tremendous amount of stars.

 After two morning excursions, cruise along the heavily-forested shore and scout for wildlife.
-Stop for a visit at a settler’s home carved out of the forest.
+Possibly stop for a visit at a settler’s home carved out of the forest.
 In the early afternoon, you will be near an extraordinary river called the Rio Jauaperi.
 Scout along its shoreline for extraordinary creatures found only in this unique environment such as three-toed sloths.
 Weather permitting, partake in a night excursion to observe nocturnal creatures.

 Explore Lago Janauari Ecological Park where the thick, brown water of the Amazon seasonally flows swiftly through the forest.
 This area is usually a very good place to observe wildlife.
 Travel to Encontra das Aguas where two of the world’s largest rivers, the Amazon and the Negro, join in a turbulent maelstrom.
 Rio Negro's dark water runs beside the opaque, brown water of the Amazon.
 Scout one of the area's hidden streams to observe the Amazon’s beautiful and unique creatures.
-Enjoy one last evening excursion looking for nocturnal life.

-After a hearty breakfast, disembark the expedition vessel in Manaus.
+After breakfast, disembark the expedition vessel.

 Please note that the day-to-day schedule must be considered approximate.
 The exact order of the days and specific features may be altered due to navigational considerations.

 Good health is necessary.
 There are several daily excursions off the vessel and many guests choose to participate in some but not all of them.
 While guests can have a quite enjoyable trip by simply staying on board Tucano and participating in the launch excursions, participants in the walks in the forest must be able to comfortably walk for two or more hours at a time.
-The vessel is air-conditioned in the middle of the day and throughout the night.